joedski/musings/DevilutionX/Journal 2019-11-09 - Getting Started Building.md

 The only difference as far as I can tell is that I had a Twitch stream open in Firefox.
 It's not out of the question that that could affect things, but it seems quite strange.

+I guess the next thing is to see if I can run it with a debugger active.
+Hm.
+Use CMake to make an XCode project?
+That was listed as a target.

 [devilutionx]: https://github.com/diasurgical/devilutionX